applyfun/prscs/README.md

 tar -zxvf ldblk_ukbb_eur.tar.gz
 ```

-**3) Target genotypes files**
+**3) Target sample genotype files**

-Genotype files in plink bed-bim-fam format for the target sample in which PRS for the trait of interest will be calculated.
+Imputed genotype files in plink bed-bim-fam format for the target sample in which PRS for the trait of interest will be calculated.

+Ensure that basic QC has been applied to genotypes already, i.e.

+* Subset to individuals of EUR ancestry
+* Subset to SNPs with INFO>0.9 and MAF>1%
+* Remove SNPs with duplicates rs numbers
+* Remove indels

 ## Running PRScs